Jumio/mobile-sdk-ios/docs/integration_guide.md

 ## SDK Workflow

-Implement the delegate methods of the [`DefaultUIDelegate`](defaultUIDelegate) protocol to be notified of successful initialization, successful scans, and errors.
+Implement the delegate methods of the [`DefaultUIDelegate`][defaultUIDelegate] protocol to be notified of successful initialization, successful scans, and errors.
 Dismiss the [`Jumio.ViewController`][jumioViewController] instance in your app in case of success or error.

 ### Initialization